Stories come to life onstage.

 THE BODY FEMALE COLLECTIVE

 The Body Female is an artistic exploration of the diverse dimensions of the female condition that unites seven women in a collaboration of dramatic arts, performance art, visual art, film, music, video art, gender studies, and social work towards inspiring greater social justice.
 Integrating diverse disciplines, The Body Female engages artistic media to confront how women navigate societal impediments from body image to domestic violence that challenge the female condition in its endeavor to create a viable space in which women can thrive.
-Conceived by Nadia Islam and Velina Hasu Houston, the collaboration includes Nao Bustamante, Paula Cizmar, Houston, Islam, Shelly Ren, Bita Shafipour, and Guang Yang.
-Interwoven with music by Yang performed by Ren, The Body Female consists of four artistic expressions that speak to the female presence in humankind.
+Conceived by Nadia Islam and Velina Hasu Houston, the collaboration includes Nao Bustamante, Paula Cizmar, Houston, Islam, Shelly Ren, Bita Shafipour, Diana Wyenn and Guang Yang.
+Directed by Wyenn and interwoven with music by Yang performed by Ren, The Body Female consists of four artistic expressions that speak to the female presence in humankind.

 LOCATION: The Ebell of Los Angeles